 The Friends of Webster Woods has been created to advocate for preservation of this important tract of open space.
 Follow them on Facebook.
 In July 2017, the Friends wrote a letter to the candidates for mayor asking them to pledge to take specific steps to preserve Webster Woods.
 The Conservators supported the FOWW letter, and our Board of Directors also wrote to the candidates with details about our position.
 We received this reply from candidate Ruthanne Fuller, who was elected mayor in November 2017.

-We urge the City of Newton to permanently preserve the entire wooded area outlined in blue in the image above, including Bare Pond and the former MASCO parking lot located within the wooded area.
+We urge the City of Newton to permanently preserve the entire wooded area outlined in blue and to the west of the red line in the image below.
+Read the position adopted by the Board of Directors in July 2019.

 In early 2018, Mayor Fuller appointed a panel to advise her on how to protect the woods.
 Conservators Director (and former President) Beth Wilkinson is chair of the advisory panel, which also includes Conservators Directors Peter Barrer and Dan Brody.